 Jason Engwer over at triablogue blogspot argues that Rufinus has been vindicated against such negative claims.
-He quoted Thomas Scheck’s translation of Origen’s Commentary On Romans (1)(Origen: Commentary On The Epistle To The Romans, Books 1-5 [Washington, D.C.: The Catholic University Of America Press, 2001]) as proof:
+He quoted Thomas Scheck’s translation of Origen’s Commentary On Romans 1 and then swings to a similar named academic named K.H.
+Schelkle.
+He states:

 “If Schelkle’s investigation is correct, it seems that Rufinus’s Latin translation has been vindicated, at least in large part.
 It offers us the best source and most reliable witness for Origen’s thoughts, though Rufinus has expressed these thoughts in his own words.
 Even Scherer, who thinks that Rufinus has substituted his own exegesis at several points, admits, “The translation is often accurate, exact, and in large measure faithful.”

 Engwer asserted his position in an earlier article by quoting two specialists:

 John McGuckin refers to Rufinus as “generally a reliable translator” (WHO, 31).

 Barbara Bruce, in her introduction to a recent translation of the homilies, comments that the “general reliability” of Rufinus’ Latin translations of Origen have been vindicated, despite the doubts of earlier scholarship and some scholars in our day (HOJ, 11).
 She continues: